Education

 Online Post Baccalaureate Licensure

-Anyone who already holds a bachelor’s degree and wishes to earn a teaching license can enroll in the online licensure program.
-All candidates in this program are to have completed a degree and, pending transcript analysis, can finish their licensure program in 15 months for secondary and from 15-18 months for elementary.
+Anyone who already holds a bachelor’s degree in specific content areas and wishes to earn a teaching license can enroll in the online licensure program.
+All candidates in this program are to have completed a degree and, pending transcript analysis, can finish their licensure program in 15 months for secondary, middle grades, and physical education and from 15-18 months for elementary education.
 Please consult the college website for more information.

 Candidates Seeking Additional Teaching License Endorsement